apache/spark/docs/running-on-yarn.md

 The above starts a YARN client program which starts the default Application Master.
 Then SparkPi will be run as a child thread of Application Master.
 The client will periodically poll the Application Master for status updates and display them in the console.
 The client will exit once your application has finished running.
 Refer to the "Debugging your Application" section below for how to see driver and executor logs.

-To launch a Spark application in yarn-client mode, do the same, but replace "yarn-cluster" with "yarn-client".
+To launch a Spark application in `yarn-client` mode, do the same, but replace `yarn-cluster` with `yarn-client`.
 To run spark-shell:

     $ ./bin/spark-shell --master yarn-client

 ## Adding Other JARs

-In yarn-cluster mode, the driver runs on a different machine than the client, so `SparkContext.addJar` won't work out of the box with files that are local to the client.
+In `yarn-cluster` mode, the driver runs on a different machine than the client, so `SparkContext.addJar` won't work out of the box with files that are local to the client.
 To make files on the client available to `SparkContext.addJar`, include them with the `--jars` option in the launch command.

     $ ./bin/spark-submit --class my.main.Class \
         --master yarn-cluster \